deneonet/cosair/README.md

 [Sandbox & Flappybird](Sandbox/src/README.md)

+## Todos:

+- Activating/Deactivating entities.
+- Currently deleting textures with bindless texture handles is not correctly working.
+- Other TODOs in the src.

 ## Plans

 #### Little bit excessive, but plans, in which direction I want to go with this game engine